St Andrews museum wall graphics

 The windows look onto a busy path in St Andrews

 Not only was vinyl used as part of an art exhibition, but the material also advertised the show.
+With constant advances in materials and printing, almost every surface can be wrapped with vinyl.

 Get in touch to find out more.